-The services that provide us with information for this section have not been contracted exploitation, post- exploitation and awareness testing services.
-The testing is on real targets based on simulated attacks; therefore these provide conclusive (no false positive) results.
+The services that provide us with information for this section have not been contracted targets based on simulated attacks; therefore these provide conclusive (no false positive) results.
 The different attack vectors test the organization's configurations, countermeasures, implementations and ability to respond in a continuous fashion producing valuable intelligence and recommendations.